MenNoWar/Healingpotions/README.md

 ## Versions
 ### 1.0.2
 + added better looking models for the potions
++ added fancy pointlight to bottle, when in itemstand
 + fixed a bug which threw an error when logging out of valheim (Thx to Margmas!)

 ### 1.0.1